RoldSI/simonsure.com/content/reading.md

 - The Redemption of Time (A Three-Body Problem Novel) by Baoshu

 ## Past Readingsh
+- Thinking, Fast and Slow by Daniel Kahneman
 - Harry Potter and the Half-Blood Prince (30 January 2024)
 - Harry Potter and the Order of the Phoenix (24 January 2024)
 - Harry Potter and the Goblet of Fire (16 January 2024)